Is there a way for me to present my research if I am unable to attend Fall Meeting?

 Peer reviews can be found within the Virtual Poster Showcase platform, under the Judging tab.

-The “gold standard” is outlined in the rubric.
+The criteria by which to judge posters is outlined in the rubric.
 You may use that as a guide as you review and judge the posters assigned to you.

 If you recently entered graduate school but would like to submit research you completed as an undergraduate student, you are eligible to submit it to the Undergraduate Showcase of VPS.